TomPrete/characterGame/README.md

 ## (helper_functions.js)

 The 'testAttackData' function is specifically used to to test the attack data of a Character who hasn't yet been officially created.
-In future iterations of this application a user will already have created a Character and that Character will be stored in state/store so we don't have to create a Warrior/CharacterClass everytime we need to test that character's attack statistics.
+In future iterations of this application a user will already have created a Character and that Character will be stored in state/store so we don't have to create a new Warrior/CharacterClass everytime we need to test that specific character's attack statistics.

 ## Files Structure